 A bundled solution has its downsides, as you’ll see below.
 And there’s a lot to be said for one customized exactly to your needs.

-The marketing cloud as bundled solution
+The marketing cloud as a bundled solution

-A marketing cloud solution typically bundles together a variety of technologies on to one platform for you—technologies such as CRM, ecommerce, social media marketing, analytics and possibly more.
+A marketing cloud solution typically bundles together a variety of technologies onto one platform for you—technologies such as CRM, eCommerce, social media marketing, analytics, and possibly more.
 When you want your marketing solution offered to you as a total package in one platform, the cloud solution might make sense.
 It is also could be the right way to go when you need a really deep integration that is more than two disparate technology companies have built.

 However, it’s important to weigh the pros and cons of that all-in-one package as it just might not be the right package for you.
 While it certainly can be easier to deal with one vendor for all your needs, you’re also locking yourself into using those other services (and often paying a higher price because they’re included).
 More importantly, you’re not getting the best solution for all the functional areas that you need.
 And you become totally reliant on the marketing cloud and they know it.
 You become a “captive client.”
 When did your business plan call for that?

-The alternative?
+Marketing Cloud Alternatives?
 A best-in-breed approach

 If you think you want more flexibility than what I’ve just described, consider a best-in-breed approach as an alternative to the marketing cloud solution.
 Unless you have specific reasons for preferring the bundle, you’re better off picking individual technologies that are best for you and integrating them.